DJ Turner (cornerback): 2023

 In Week 5 against the Arizona Cardinals, Bengals' starting cornerback Chidobe Awuzie was ruled out with a back injury, leading to Turner getting his first career start.
 Turner would finish the game with four total tackles and one pass deflection, grading the highest of all the Bengals' cornerbacks in the 34–20 win.
 He recorded his first sack in the Bengals' Week 10 contest against the Baltimore Ravens, and recovered a fumble the following week against the Pittsburgh Steelers, with a 28 yard return.
 Turner finished his rookie season with 50 tackles, a sack, a fumble recovery, and seven pass deflections.

 2024

 Despite starting 12 games as a rookie, Turner was named the Bengals' second string cornerback to begin the season, backing up Daxton Hill to begin the 2024 campaign.
 Hill would go out with a season ending knee injury during the Bengals' Week 5 game against the Baltimore Ravens, thrusting Turner back into the starting role.
 Turner suffered a broken clavicle in Week 11 and was placed on injured reserve on November 19.

+2025

+Turner started 16 of 17 regular season games and recorded 18 passes defensed, two interceptions and two forced fumbles.
+His 18 passes defensed was tied for third in the NFL.